 Proyecto Alcatraz

-Proyecto Alcatraz is a social reintegration program for young people and adults with behavioral problems, achieved by training in values, education for work, restorative justice and through rugby which is seen as a vehicle for the transformation necessary to change the world from darkness into light.
+Proyecto Alcatraz is a social reintegration program for young people and adults with behavioral problems.
+It uses values-based training, vocational education, and restorative justice, with rugby serving as the transformative vehicle for transitioning from darkness to light.

-Participants are gang members that voluntarily decide to take the opportunity to change their lives and to transform violence into virtue.
+Participants are voluntarily young people and incarcerated individuals who choose to take this opportunity to change their lives and transform their violent leadership into virtuous leadership.

 Intervention Routes